 The first player sets a double, if he has one.
 If he has no double in his hand, the option of first play goes to the next player, and so on around the table.
 If nobody has a double in their hand, each player in turns draws a tile from the boneyard until someone draws a double.

 The first double is a "fat spinner" and has six trains growing from it, one on each long side and one from each corner.
-The ends are matched in the usual way to form the trains, but following rules also apply:
+The ends are matched in the usual way to form the trains.
+A player who cannot play draws two tiles from the boneyard and may then play one of them.
+The following rules also apply:

-- When a player sets a tile in the 15 suit, all the other players have to immediately take a tile from the boneyard
+- When a player plays a tile with a 15 at the open end, all the other players must immediately take a tile from the boneyard

-- Each time a tile in the 3 suit is played, the direction of play reverses (clockwise to counterclockwise or counterclockwise to clockwise)
+- Each time a tile is played with a 3 on the open end, the direction of play reverses (clockwise to counterclockwise or counterclockwise to clockwise).

-These rules apply with the first double, so that
+These rules apply to the initial double, so that

 - If the starting double is [15-15], all players immediately take one tile from the boneyard.